CloudWanderer-io/CloudWanderer/doc_source/writing_custom_resources/example_dependent_resource.rst

-Writing a Subresource
+Writing a Dependent Resource
 ==================================

-In this guide we're going to write a CloudWanderer subresource definition for lambda layer versions.
+In this guide we're going to write a CloudWanderer dependent resource definition for lambda layer versions.

-A CloudWanderer subresource is a specific type of Boto3 resource.
+A CloudWanderer dependent resource is a specific type of Boto3 resource.

-* Boto3 subresources are any AWS resource which depends on another resource for its existence (e.g. subnets depend on VPCs and so subnets would be a subresource).
+CloudWanderer dependent resources are resources which depend on their parent for their identity.
-* CloudWanderer subresources are resources which depend on their parent for their identity.
-A resource is a subresource in CloudWanderer terms if you must supply the id of its parent in order to fetch it (e.g. IAM Role inline policies).
+A resource is a dependent resource in CloudWanderer terms if you must supply the ID of its parent in order to fetch it (e.g. IAM Role inline policies).

-In our case lambda layer versions are subresources because you cannot fetch metadata about them from the AWS API without supplying the name of the layer of which they are a version.
+In our case lambda layer versions are dependent resources because you cannot fetch metadata about them from the AWS API without supplying the name of the layer of which they are a version.

 .. note::